laurent22/joplin/README.md

 # Localisation

-Joplin is currently available in English, French, Spanish, German, Portuguese and Italian.
+Joplin is currently available in English, French, Spanish, German, Portuguese, Chinese, Japanese, Russian, Croatian and Italian.
 If you would like to contribute a translation, it is quite straightforward, please follow these steps:

 - [Download Poedit](https://poedit.net/), the translation editor, and install it.
 - [Download the file to be translated](https://raw.githubusercontent.com/laurent22/joplin/master/CliClient/locales/joplin.pot).